World in Flames: Reception

-In the November 1989 edition of Games International (Issue 10), Mike Siggins geatly admired the production values, saying, "The box [...] contains 1000 counters, maps and play aids and these are all among the best you will see in the hobby."
-Although he found the rules long and complex, he admitted that they "make an acceptable job of conveying the system to the reader, and their length is partly due to the copious examples, which is no bad thing."
-He pointed out that this is a monster game that would take large amounts of time, saying, "my estimate is that at least twenty hours once you know the system."
-He concluded by giving the game an above-average rating of 4 out of 5, commenting, "World in Flames won't be everybody's cup of tea [...] but if you're a fan of strategic Second World War games and want the whole works, this is undoubtedly the one to buy."
+In the November 1989 edition of Games International (Issue 10), Mike Siggins greatly admired the production values, saying, "The box [...] contains 1000 counters, maps and play aids and these are all among the best you will see in the hobby."
+Although he found the rules long and complex, he admitted that they "make an acceptable job of conveying the system to the reader, and their length is partly due to the copious examples, which is no bad thing".
+He pointed out that this is a monster game that would take large amounts of time, saying, "my estimate is that at least twenty hours once you know the system".
+He concluded by giving the game an above-average rating of four out of five, commenting, "World in Flames won't be everybody's cup of tea [...] but if you're a fan of strategic Second World War games and want the whole works, this is undoubtedly the one to buy".